WebAssembly/spec/md-proto/WebAssembly.md

 The requirements for function body validation are:
  - The instruction sequence is required to be non-empty, and the last instruction in the sequence is required to be an [`end`](#end).
  - Control-flow constructs are required to form properly nested *regions*.
 Each `loop`, `block`, and the function entry begin a region required to be terminated with an `end`.
 Each `if` begins a region terminated with either an `end` or an `else`.
 Each `else` begins a region terminated with an `end`.
    Each `end` and each `else` terminates exactly one region.
+ - Branches to labels must be from within the region bounded by the instruction that binds the label.
  - The sequence of values that would be on the value stack at execution of each instruction is required be the same for all possible control-flow paths to that instruction.
- - The types of the operands passed to each instruction are required to conform to the instruction's signature's operands.
+ - The [types] of the operands passed to each instruction are required to conform to the instruction's signature's operands.
  - At each instruction, all values that will be popped from the value stack at that instruction are required to have been pushed within the same region (or within an region nested inside it).